Yichuans/datasheet-format-pelican-md/MD_ready/pelican_India - Manas.md

 VEGETATION
 ----------

 Manas lies on the border between the Indo-Gangetic and Indo-Malayan biogeographical realms which gives it great natural diversity.
-There are three main types of vegetation: sub-Himalayan alluvial semi-evergreen forest, east Himalayan mixed moist and dry deciduous *forests, the commoner type, and grasslands.
+There are three main types of vegetation: sub-Himalayan alluvial semi-evergreen forest, east Himalayan mixed moist and dry deciduous forests, the commoner type, and grasslands.
 Much of the riverine dry deciduous forest is an early successional stage, being constantly renewed by floods.
 Away from water courses it is replaced by moist deciduous forest, which is succeeded by semi-evergreen climax forest in the northern part of the Park.
-Its common trees include*Aphanamixis polystachya*, *Anthocephalus chinensis*, *Syzygium cumini*, *S. formosum*, *S. oblatum*, *Bauhinia purpurea*, *Mallotus philippensis*, *Cinnamomum tamala*, *Actinodaphne obvat*a; Tropical moist and dry deciduous forests are characterised by *Bombax ceiba*, *Sterculia villosa*, *Dillenia indica*, *D. pentagyna, Careya arborea*, *Lagerstroemia parviflora*, *L.speciosa, Terminalia bellirica*, *T. chebula, Trewia polycarpa*, *Gmelina arborea*, *Oroxylum indicum* and *Bridelia* spp.
+Its common trees include *Aphanamixis polystachya*, *Anthocephalus chinensis*, *Syzygium cumini*, *S. formosum*, *S. oblatum*, *Bauhinia purpurea*, *Mallotus philippensis*, *Cinnamomum tamala*, *Actinodaphne obvata*; Tropical moist and dry deciduous forests are characterised by *Bombax ceiba*, *Sterculia villosa*, *Dillenia indica*, *D. pentagyna, Careya arborea*, *Lagerstroemia parviflora*, *L.speciosa, Terminalia bellirica*, *T. chebula, Trewia polycarpa*, *Gmelina arborea*, *Oroxylum indicum* and *Bridelia* spp.
 Much of the most valuable timber has been harvested.

 Two types of alluvial grasslands cover almost 45% of the Park: low alluvial savanna woodland and semi-evergreen alluvial grassland.
 These are created and maintained by burning, and on a smaller scale, by elephants.
 The riparian grasslands are the best tiger habitat in India, and also well suited to the unique wild buffalo herds, gaur and barasingha, elephants and waterbirds.
 There are 43 different grass species, *Imperata cylindrica, Saccharum naranga, Phragmites karka* and *Arundo donax* predominating (Menon, 1995).
 There is also a variety of tree and shrub species such as *Dillenia pentagyna* which dominates the swamp forest, silk cotton *Bombax ceiba* a dominant *of* the savanna woodland, and*Phyllanthus emblica*, and shrub species of*Clerodendrum*, *Leea*, *Grewia*, *Premna*, *Mussaenda, Sonchus, Osbekia* and *Blumera*.
 There is a wide variety of aquatic flora along river banks and in the numerous pools (Jain & Sastry, 1983).
 Some 374 species of dicotyledons, including 89 trees, 139 species of monocotyledons including 43 species of grass, and 15 species of orchid have been identified (Project Tiger, 2001).
 Invasion by *Mikena cordata* vines and *Eupatorium odorata* is a problem.